 The IB/MYP includes 8 core subject areas and requires a full year of study in each.

 How does WRMS fit 8 core subject areas into a 7 period day?

 It quickly becomes apparent that there is not enough space in the WRMS 7-period day to fit a years worth of study for all eight subject areas.
-IB/MYP allows schools to “semesterize” the core Technology, Art, and PE subjects.
+IB/MYP allows schools to “semesterize” the core Design, Fine Arts, and PE subjects.
 This means that students will be allowed to fulfill their IB/MYP requirements with only one semester in these subjects.
 Most (but not all) of the Tech, Art, and PE classes are one-semester classes.

 So what does this mean for SVSEF athletes?

-With the addition of the Language B component of the IB/MYP there are now five challenging core classes that WRMS are required to take each semester:
+With the addition of the Lang Acquisitions component of the IB/MYP there are now five challenging core classes that WRMS are required to take each semester:

 - Language A (native language) – The old Language Arts

-- Language B (non-native language – French or Spanish
+- Language Acquisitions (non-native language – French or Spanish